itsautfullday/email_credit_tracker/README.md

 View: UI(User Interface) layer.
 It provides the visualization of the data stored in the Model.
 Introduction view : Asks the user to google login
 TransactionsView: View class which deals with read and display
-TransactionsEditew: View class which deals with create and update of a transaction : has to be opened with a singular parameter of transaction ID, which if blank opens a blank slate for the same
+TransactionsEditView: View class which deals with create and update of a transaction : has to be opened with a singular parameter of transaction ID, which if blank opens a blank slate for the same